-Pignataro was the director and cofounder of the Jazz and Caribbean Music Department and was the chair of the Jazz Saxophone Department at the Conservatory of Music of Puerto Rico.
-He was also a board member of the International Association of Jazz Educators (IAJE), the president and founder of the IAJE chapter of Puerto Rico, and faculty at the University of Veracruz International Summer Jazz Seminars.
-His column, "Style & Influence," was regularly featured in the quarterly magazine Jazz Improv.
-Pignataro is a D’Addario Woodwind Performing Artist and endorser for Applied Microphone Technology Wireless System and for Mauriat and Lupifaro saxophones.
+Pignataro was the director and cofounder of the Jazz and Caribbean Music Department and chair of the Jazz Saxophone Department at the Conservatory of Music of Puerto Rico.
+He was also a board member of the International Association of Jazz Educators (IAJE), the president and founder of the IAJE chapter in Puerto Rico, and a faculty member at the University of Veracruz International Summer Jazz Seminars.
+His column, "Style and Influence," was regularly featured in the quarterly magazine Jazz Improv.
+Currently, Pignataro serves as the artistic director for the Dominican Republic Jazz Festival and the educational adviser for the humanitarian foundation Fedujazz in the Dominican Republic, using music as a tool for social change.
+He's a D’Addario Woodwind Performing Artist and endorser for Applied Microphone Technology Wireless System, EGR Ligatures, and Mauriat and Lupifaro saxophones.